 You have various rights under Data Protection Law to access and understand the personal data we hold about you, and in some cases to ask for it to be erased or amended or for us to stop processing it, but subject to certain exemptions and limitations.

-If you would like to access or amend your personal data, or would like it to be transferred to another person or organisation, or have some other objection to how your personal data is used, please make your request in writing to Mrs Tessa Norgrove, Foundation Bursar, Haberdashers’ Monmouth Schools, 37-39 St Mary’s Street, Monmouth, NP25 3DD.
+If you would like to access or amend your personal data, or would like it to be transferred to another person or organisation, or have some other objection to how your personal data is used, please make your request to Mrs Tessa Norgrove, Foundation Bursar and Data Protection Lead, Haberdashers’ Monmouth Schools, St Catherine’s House, 17 Hereford Road, Monmouth, NP25 3HG Email: firstname.lastname@example.org.

-We will respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits, which is one month in the case of requests for access to information.
+We will respond to any such requests as soon as is reasonably practicable and in any event within statutory time-limits, which is one month in the case of requests for access to information.
+It will help us to process your request if you are able to make your request in writing, however, you may contact us by any means of your choosing.
 We will be better able to respond quickly to smaller, targeted requests for information.
 If the request is manifestly excessive or similar to previous requests, we may ask you to reconsider or charge a proportionate fee, but only where Data Protection Law allows it.

 You should be aware that certain data is exempt from the right of access.
 This may include information which identifies other individuals, or information which is subject to legal privilege.
 We are also not required to disclose any pupil examination scripts (though examiners’ comments may fall to be disclosed), nor any confidential reference given by the school for the purposes of the education, training or employment of any individual.